gnsreepad/rock-paper-scissor/README.md

 # rock-paper-scissor
-# Udacity's Introduction to Tensorflow Lite - TFLite for Android
 This program was developed as a part of Udacity Course.
 Image classification app that classifies camera image as rock, paper, scissor.